nexussays/jekyll-asset-pipeline/README.md

 |           \-- <bunch of SCSS files>
 |-- _includes/
 |-- _layouts/
-\-- etc...
+\-- _site/
 ```

-Then the destination will look like this:
+Then the assets output will look like this:

 ```
 .
+|-- ...
 \-- _site/
     \-- assets/
         |-- scripts/